NHSDigital/immunisation-fhir-api/README.md

     ```
     Test if environment variables have been loaded into shell: `echo $IMMUNIZATION_ENV`.

+#### Running Unit Tests from the Command Line

+It is not necessary to activate the virtual environment (using `source .venv/bin/activate`) before running a unit test suite off the CLI; `direnv` will pick up the correct configurations for us.
+Run `pip list` to verify that the expected packages are installed.
+You should for example see that `recordprocessor` is specifically running `moto` v4, regardless of which if any `.venv` is active.

 ### Setting up the root level environment
 The root-level virtual environment is primarily used for linting, as we create separate virtual environments for each folder that contains Lambda functions.
 Steps: